areenkun/blog/urara/Eng/SQL/Basics about SQL/+page.svelte.md

 SQL is a declarative programming language.
 ## Declarative languages
 In declarative languages such as SQL & Prolog:
 * A "program" is a description of the desired result
 * The interpreter figures out how to generate the result
 * (The computational processes are decided by Database management systems.)

 In imperative languages such as Python & Scheme:
 * A "program" is a description of computational processes
 * The interpreter carries out execution/evaluation rules

 ## basics
 In SQL, every statement should be ended with `;`.
 ### select
 A select statement always includes a comma-separated list of column descriptions.
-A column description is an expression, optionally followed by as and a column name
+A column description is an expression, optionally followed by as and a column name,
 ```shell
 sqlite> SELECT * FROM first_tb WHERE city = "new york";
 new york|US